 What is the curly girl method?
 Curly Girl Method Quick Start Guide in the UK

 You can start to follow the Curly Girl method by doing these things;

 - cutting out all harsh chemicals such as Sulphates and drying alcohols.

 - Stopping the use of products that contain Silicones and waxes.
 These coat your hair, weigh it down and prevent moisture from entering your hair.

-- Washing your hair by means of co-washing which means wash with only conditioner, or use a Lo-poo ( sulphate and silicone free shampoo )
+- Washing your hair by means of co-washing, which means washing with only conditioner, or use a Lo-poo ( sulphate and silicone-free shampoo )

 - No heat, or styling that will dry or damage your hair

 - Have curls cut dry by a curl-by-curl cut